FRC1884/season2025/README.md

-im in the thick of it everybody knows
+Bro is not in the thick of it